Martimiz/silverstripe-languageprefix/docs/en/index.md

 	www.mydomain.ext/en_US/about-us
 	www.mydomain.ext/nl_NL/over-ons

-To use custom language prefixes, add the following to your _config.php:
+To use custom language prefixes, change the prefixconfig seyttings in your _config/languageprefix.yml to look like this:

 	:::php
-	// Format: locale => prefix
-	LanguagePrefix::$locale_prefix_map = array(
-	    'en_US' => 'en',
-	    'nl_NL' => 'nl'
-	);
+	---
+	Name: languageprefix-config
+	---
+	prefixconfig:
+	  locale_prefix_map:
+	    'en_US': en
+	    'nl_NL': nl

 ## Redirect root
-If you wish, you can redirect the root to the default locale prefix in a number of ways, for example using .htaccess or lighttpd configuration redirect rules, but the easiest is probably to use a Director rule in _config.php.
+If you wish, you can redirect the root to the default locale prefix in a number of ways, for example using .htaccess or lighttpd configuration redirect rules, to create a 301 redirect.
+The easiest way is probably to use a Director rule in _config.php.
 Example (depending on your prefix):

 	:::php
 	Director::addRules(100, array(
 	    '' => '->/en/',
 	));

- The same rule could also be applied in _config/routes.yml.
+ The same rule could also be applied to _config/routes.yml.
 Replace:

  	:::php
  	Director: